Internet marketing is a simple and effective way to make money.

 A/B testing can be done with everything, even pictures.
 For example, which color on a CTA button does your target audience respond better to?

-First you need to know where your target audience is.
+Before you start with any marketing campaigns, you need to know first where your target audience is.
 Then you can start marketing directly to them.

 Are they on Facebook?
 If so, then how do they usually access it?
 On mobile or PC?